-Although there are obvious overlaps, regulatory analogs are not the same as physical or engineering analogs [3].
+Although there are obvious overlaps, regulatory analogs are not the same as physical or engineering analogs [4].
 Most natural analogs (even those involving carbon dioxide) are unlikely to be useful because they are regulated little if at all.
-Thus, volcanic eruptions and other natural venting of CO_2 may well offer important technical insights in the design of reservoirs, but no government regulates volcanic processes!
-Even some storage problems can have many similar technical challenges, but because of public perceptions and the governing regulations, it may not be a terribly useful regulatory proxy.
+Thus, volcanic eruptions and other natural venting of CO2 may well offer important technical insights in the design of reservoirs, but no government regulates volcanic processes!
+A storage problem might have many similar technical challenges, but because of public perceptions and the governing regulations, it may not be a terribly useful regulatory proxy.
 Conversely, storage problems can be quite dissimilar in terms of the technical obstacles, but may offer lessons for the permitting process or for the likely evolution of regulation.